frequency-chain/frequency/designdocs/batched_messages.md

 ### Extrinsics
 #### announce_batch(batch_announcement_params)
-Creates and posts a new batch message on chain.
+Creates and posts a new batch announcement message on chain.

 * **Parameters**
   * `batch_announcement_params`: `BatchAnnouncementParams`, the parameters to use in the batch announcement.